darinz/ML/practice-2/p7/solution_p7.md

 **Question:** What are advantages of using a Gaussian mixture model (GMM) to cluster data over k-means clustering?

 **Options:**

 (a) GMMs are better at handling non-spherical clusters.

 (b) There is a closed-form solution that optimizes the GMM loss function, whereas k-means requires an iterative optimization algorithm.

 (c) GMMs are better at modeling uncertainty of cluster assignments.

 (d) There are no advantages of using a GMM over k-means clustering.

 **Correct answers:** (a), (c)

 **Explanation:** GMMs attempt to fit Gaussian's to the data, learning both the mean and covariance.
 As they can learn a elliptical covariance, they are often effective at fitting non-spherical clusters, while k-means explicitly learns spherical clusters.
 Furthermore, GMMs are able to assign likelihood values that each point lies in any given cluster, given that they assume the data is from a Gaussian distribution, something k-means is unable to do.

+---

+## Problem 20

+**Question:** What role(s) does the activation function in a neural network play?

+**Options:**

+(a) It determines the size of the neural network.

+(b) It introduces non-linearity into the network.

+(c) It directly minimizes the loss function during training.

+(d) It calculates the gradient of the network's weights.

+**Correct answer:** (b)

+---

+## Problem 21

+**Question:** Consider a neural network being trained to minimize a loss function using backpropagation.
+If the learning rate is set too high, what is the most likely outcome during the training process?

+**Options:**

+(a) The network efficiently converges to the global minimum of the loss function, resulting in optimal training performance.

+(b) The network's weights oscillate or diverge, potentially causing the loss to increase rather than decrease.

+(c) The network immediately overfits to the training data, leading to poor generalization on unseen data.

+(d) The network's training process significantly slows down, requiring more epochs to reach convergence.

+**Correct answer:** (b)

+---

+## Problem 22

+**Question:** Increasing the number of hidden layers in a neural network will always decrease prediction error on the training data.

+**Options:**

+(a) True

+(b) False

+**Correct answer:** (b)

+---

+## Problem 23

+**Question:** When designing a neural network, the depth of the network (i.e., the number of hidden layers) plays a critical role in its performance.
+Which of the following statements best describes the impact of increasing the network's depth?

+**Options:**

+(a) Adding more layers to the network always results in better performance on the training data, regardless of the activation function (e.g., linear, ReLU, sigmoid, etc.).

+(b) Increasing the depth of the network linearly improves its performance on both training and unseen data, as deeper networks can represent more complex functions.

+(c) Adding more layers to the network can improve its ability to learn hierarchical representations of data, which is beneficial for complex pattern recognition tasks, though it may also increase the computational complexity and the risk of overfitting.

+(d) Deeper networks are less likely to overfit compared to shallower ones, as they have a greater capacity to generalize from the training data to unseen data.

+**Correct answer:** (c)

+**Explanation:** For choice (a), while it's true that deeper networks can perform better on training data, the assertion that this always results in better performance is misleading.
+The performance on unseen data does not necessarily improve with depth due to overfitting.
+For choice (b), the improvement in performance is not guaranteed to be linear with the addition of more layers.
+While deeper networks can represent more complex functions, they also require more data and careful regularization to prevent overfitting.
+For choice (d), the claim that deeper networks are less likely to overfit is incorrect.
+In fact, the opposite is often true; deeper networks, due to their higher capacity and complexity, can be more prone to overfitting, especially if not regularized properly or if trained on insufficient data.

+---

+## Problem 24

+**Question:** In the backpropagation algorithm, after computing the gradient of the loss function with respect to the weights, which step is crucial for updating the weights of a neural network to minimize the loss function?

+**Options:**

+(a) The weights are updated by setting them directly equal to the negative of the computed gradients to immediately minimize the loss.

+(b) The learning rate is applied to the gradients, and this product is then subtracted from the current weights to gradually decrease the loss over iterations.

+(c) Each weight's gradient is squared, and this squared gradient is then subtracted from the current weight value to ensure only positive updates.

+(d) Gradients are normalized to unit length before being applied to update the weights, ensuring uniform step sizes across all dimensions.

+**Correct answer:** (b)

+---

+## Problem 25

+**Question:** A narrow and deep neural network will always outperform a wide, shallow neural network if the two networks have an approximately equivalent number of parameters.

+**Options:**

+(a) True

+(b) False

+**Correct answer:** (b)

+**Explanation:** This comparison is made in Homework 3.
+Model performance is dependent on many factors, one of which is model architecture, and one architecture will never outperform another in all scenarios.

+---

+## Problem 26

+**Question:** During backpropagation, as the gradient flows backward through a sigmoid function $\sigma(x) = \frac{1}{1+e^{-x}}$, the gradient will always:

+**Options:**

+(a) Decrease in magnitude, preserve sign polarity

+(b) Increase in magnitude, preserve sign polarity

+(c) Decrease in magnitude, reverse sign polarity

+(d) Increase in magnitude, reverse sign polarity

+**Correct answer:** (a)

+**Explanation:** Because the output of the sigmoid is always positive (between 0 and 1), its derivative, $\sigma'(x) = \sigma(x)(1 - \sigma(x))$, will also always be positive.
+In terms of magnitude, the derivatives will always be inside (0,0.25) so it's decreasing.